 If you walk south of SoHo, you enter the popular neighborhood of TriBeCa (Triangle Below Canal Street).
-During the warm weather, a ten minute walk west of SoHo takes your to the Hudson River where you can walk and talk with friends as you stare ahead at the famous Statue of Liberty.
+During the warm weather, a ten-minute walk west of SoHo takes you to the Hudson River where you can walk and talk with friends as you stare ahead at the famous Statue of Liberty.
 North of SoHo takes you through the NYU campus grounds, Washington Square Park and lively Bleecker Street.

-The first thing I noticed about this neighborhood is the amount of languages spoken by locals.
+The first thing I noticed about this neighborhood is a number of languages spoken by locals.
 While New York City is the melting pot of the world, in many ways SoHo is a melting pot for New York.
-Influences of Europe are seen at every street corner; from the French-styled coffee shops, to the high-end boutiques and the hole-in-the-wall bookstores, this neighborhood is brimming with life, culture and contagious energy.
+Influences of Europe are seen at every street corner; from the French-styled coffee shops to the high-end boutiques and the hole-in-the-wall bookstores, this neighborhood is brimming with life, culture and contagious energy.
 If you only have three days in New York, here are some must-see places to experience in SoHo.

 Café Borgia: 161 Prince Street

 This easily became my favorite coffee shop in SoHo.
 During the winter, this is the perfect spot to escape the cold and enjoy a nice cup of hot chocolate or their delicious hot apple cider.
 When the warm weather returns, snag a seat outside and fell like you are back in Paris as you people watch along Prince Street.